hashicorp/terraform-provider-aws/docs/continuous-integration.md

 ## CI: Enrichment

-The focus of this guide is on CI testing, but for completeness, we also mention enrichment processes.
-These include generating the [changelog](changelog-process.md) when a PR is merged, releasing new versions, labeling the PR based on its size and the AWS service it relates to, and adding helpful automated comments to the PR.
+The focus of this guide is on CI _testing_, but for completeness, we also mention enrichment processes.
+These include generating the [changelog](changelog-process.md) when a PR is merged, releasing new versions, labeling a PR based on its size and the AWS service it relates to, and adding automated comments to the PR.

 These processes will not usually produce the dreaded red X signifying that a PR has failed CI.
 For this reason, we shift our focus to CI testing.